Some of the finest maple syrup Vermont has to offer comes from our mountainside sugar maple trees.

 In the fall of 1985, they built their new sugarhouse.
 All of the timber for the building Rich felled and milled himself.
 If you ask Rich he says he only bought the concrete, nails and metal roof.
 The dimensions of the sugarhouse were 20’x36′.
 Big enough to fit a bigger evaporator.
 In the fall of 1996, they graduated from the 3’x10′ to a 5’x14′ wood fired evaporator.
 Rich claims at first Pam was nervous to use it because it was so big!

 Rich retired from his regular job in 2001 and he and Pam began to work full time working at their maple sugaring business.
 At this point, they were putting out 2,200 buckets every spring.
-Even with the help of family and friends. this became a monumental task for essentially just the two of them.
+Even with the help of family and friends, this became a monumental task for essentially just the two of them.
 They felt to grow the business they needed to make some changes and improvements.
 So in 2001, Green’s washed and stored all their buckets for the last time and installed 5,000 taps on maple tubing.
 The same year Rich and Pam changed to a pipeline system, they purchased a reverse osmosis machine.
 This machine would take a percentage of the water out of the sap before it was boiled, saving on time and wood energy.
 No more all night boils and sleeping at the sugarhouse.
-Making more time for woods and tubing maintenance and less time cutting wood.
+Making more time for tubing maintenance in the sugar woods and less time cutting wood.

-Green’s Sugarhouse currently sells almost our whole crop direct to consumers through craft shows, farmers markets, online or at the sugarhouse.
+Green’s Sugarhouse currently sells almost our whole crop direct to consumers through craft shows, farmers markets, online or at the sugarhouse store.
 After the syrup is boiled, properly filtered and graded we put it into our 40 gallon stainless steel barrels.
 The barrels of syrup are stored in our walk-in cooler.
 By storing the syrup in our walk-in cooler we are ensuring that the pure maple syrup we put in our retail containers and other products is as fresh as the day it was made!

 Rich and Pam put emphasis on producing the highest quality maple products Vermont has to offer.
 Their Maple Syrup, Maple Cream, Maple Candy, and Maple Granulated Sugar are all single ingredient pure maple products!